steven2358/kafbox/README.md

 ```matlab
 kaf = aldkrls(options);
 ```
-Training is done by feeding one input-output data pair to the filter:
+One iteration of training is performed by feeding one input-output data pair to the filter:
 ```matlab
 kaf = kaf.train(x,y);
 ```